New operator designs for Halpern iterations with explicit rates under H\"older error bounds: Numerical experiments: accelerating Dykstra's algorithm

 with initializations \(x_m^{\,0}=x^0\) and \(y_i^{\,0}=0\).
 It is well known \cite{hundal1997two, boyle1986method, bauschke1994dykstra} that each subsequence \(x_i^k\) converges to the best approximation point \(P_S x^0\), where \(S=\bigcap_{i=1}^m U_i\).

-The speed of convergence of Dykstra’s algorithm is quite delicate.
+The speed of convergence of Dykstra's algorithm is quite delicate.
 In full generality (for arbitrary closed convex sets), one can only guarantee sublinear decay of the error, and in fact the algorithm may converge arbitrarily slowly.
-By contrast, for polyhedral intersections, Dykstra’s method enjoys linear convergence \cite{DeutschHundal1994, deutsch1995dykstra}.
+By contrast, for polyhedral intersections, Dykstra's method enjoys linear convergence \cite{DeutschHundal1994, deutsch1995dykstra}.
+Besides polyhedral sets, Dykstra's projection method enjoys linear convergence for a larger class of sets, including ellipsoids, under an additional strict complementarity condition; see \cite{WangPong2024}.
 Recent work has also highlighted the possibility of very long ``stalling'' phases: Bauschke et al.~\cite{bauschke2020dykstra} construct a simple two-dimensional example (a line and a square) for which, by a suitable choice of starting point, the iterates remain almost stationary for an arbitrarily large number of cycles before finally converging.

-These results show that, while Dykstra’s algorithm always converges to the best approximation point under mild assumptions, its practical efficiency can range from robust linear convergence in well-conditioned (e.g., polyhedral) settings to extremely slow progress in poorly conditioned configurations.
+These results show that, while Dykstra's algorithm always converges to the best approximation point under mild assumptions, its practical efficiency can range from robust linear convergence in well-conditioned (e.g., polyhedral) settings to extremely slow progress in poorly conditioned configurations.
 This sensitivity of the convergence speed to geometric regularity motivates the development of alternative projection-type schemes with explicit rate guarantees under error-bound assumptions, such as the anchored Halpern framework studied in this paper.
+However, Dykstra's method remains one of the most widely used projection-based solvers for convex feasibility and best-approximation problems.
+For this reason, we include Dykstra's algorithm as a reference method in the numerical experiments.
+This comparison situates the performance of Halpern-type schemes relative to a classical algorithm that is known to converge globally but typically exhibits slower asymptotic decay in the absence of strong regularity.

-However, Dykstra’s method remains one of the most widely used projection-based solvers for convex feasibility and best-approximation problems.
-For this reason, we include Dykstra’s algorithm as a reference method in the numerical experiments.
-This comparison situates the performance of Halpern–type schemes relative to a classical algorithm that is known to converge globally but typically exhibits slower asymptotic decay in the absence of strong regularity.
+For the ellipsoidal experiments, we consider eight instances in total.
+Four instances are generated with \(\theta=1\) and